JoKerDii/Personalized-Medicine/README.md

 * Adaptive Boosting (AdaBoost)
 * eXtreme Gradient Boosting (XGBoost)
 * Multi-Laryer Perceptron (MLP)
-* An ensemble model of LR, RF, KNN, and SVM
+* An ensemble (voting) model of LR, RF, KNN, and SVM

 Here is an evaluation of model performance.